Manager, Grounds and Greenhouses

 Come and enjoy the winter experience!

-The Winter Pavilion is located next to the Rideau Hall skating rink, which is open for public skating.
-If weather conditions are ideal, the rink will be open this winter from December 7, 2019, until March 15, 2020.
+The Winter Pavilion is located next to the Rideau Hall skating rink, which is generally open for public skating during winter.

-Visit the Governor General of Canada website for more information, or to make a group reservation: gg.ca/skatingrink
+Visit the Governor General of Canada website for more information : gg.ca/skatingrink